Opendigitalradio/dablin/README.md

 the necessary parameters, including the frequency and an optional gain value.

-You therefore just have to specify the absolute path to the `dab2eti` binary and the desired channel.
+You therefore just have to specify the path to the `dab2eti` binary and the desired channel.

 ```sh
 dablin -d ~/bin/dab2eti -c 11D -s 0xd911